 Create a Database

-This section explains how to manually create a database in an on-premises installation.
+This article explains how to manually create a database in an Exasol deployment.

-When you install Exasol, a database is automatically created on all the active nodes.
-In some scenarios you may want to create an additional database for testing or maintenance purposes.
+When you deploy Exasol, a database is automatically created on all the active nodes.
+In some scenarios you may want to create an additional database for testing or maintenance.
+You will also have to create a new database if you have deleted the existing database in order to do a deployment reconfiguration.

-We recommend that you do not run multiple Exasol databases on the same node on production systems.
+We recommend that you do not run multiple Exasol databases on the same node on a production system.
 Since each database instance assumes it has full control over the node resources (storage, CPUs, network), running multiple databases on the same node may result in unpredictable behavior and performance issues.

 Prerequisites